bingjetli/fruit-ninja-clone-js/readme.md

 There is a live demo of this project hosted using GitHub Pages at the bottom of this README.

 &nbsp;

+This project was extracted from the previous directory at [http5111-web-development-1/html-final-project](https://github.com/bingjetli/http5111-web-development-1/tree/main/html-final-project).

+&nbsp;
 &nbsp;